Canada -New Zealand relations

 As a major player in the South Pacific, New Zealand assists Canada in understanding regional developments and providing practical support, as Canada does reciprocally in the Caribbean and Africa, where New Zealand has limited representation.

-About 7,800 people who live in New Zealand were born in Canada according to the 2018 New Zealand census, while 10,675 people who live in Canada were born in New Zealand according to the 2021 Canadian census.
+About 7,800 people who live in New Zealand were born in Canada according to the 2018 New Zealand census, while 17,755 people who live in Canada claimed ethnic origin from New Zealand according to the 2021 Canadian census.

 Trade relations

 New Zealand is a reliable and complementary trade partner for Canada, and the two countries cooperate closely in multilateral trade negotiations and the Cairns group of agricultural exporters.
-In 2022, bilateral merchandise trade between Canada and New Zealand totaled $1.6 billion.
-Canadian exports were valued at $652 million, and top exports were machinery, wood, sulfur, fertilizer, and pharmaceuticals.
-Imports were valued at $922 million and top imports were meat, beverages, dairy & related, machinery, and fruits.
-Bilateral services trade in 2021 was valued at about $381 million, with Canadian exports accounting for $240 million of that total.
+In 2023, bilateral merchandise trade between Canada and New Zealand totaled $1.5 billion.
+Canadian exports to New Zealand were valued at $459 million, and top exports were machinery, fertilizers, electrical and electronic machinery and equipment, aircrafts and parts, and food by-products.
+Imports were valued at $1 billion and top imports were meat, beverages, dairy & related, machinery, and fruits and nuts.
+Bilateral services trade in 2022 was valued at $459 million, with Canadian exports accounting for $319 million of that total.

-In 2022, Canadian direct investment into New Zealand totalled $3 billion whereas New Zealand’s foreign direct investment into Canada was $548 million.
+In 2023, Canadian direct investment into New Zealand totalled $844 million whereas New Zealand’s foreign direct investment into Canada was $713 million.

 Related links